 A Guide to How Credit Card Travel Insurance Works

-Travel insurance has become a popular option for travelers nowadays, especially in the wake of COVID-19.
+With flight disruptions, natural disasters, and other issues, travel insurance has become a popular option for travelers.
 While you can purchase travel insurance through third-party providers (and get specific insurance when booking flights, hotels, and rental cars), you may already have credit card travel insurance at your disposal.

 So, should you choose a credit card specifically because it offers travel insurance?
 Below, we’ll take a closer look at what credit card travel insurance is, how it works, what it covers, and why you might want a credit card with travel insurance ahead of your next adventure.